People's History Museum in Manchester is the national museum of democracy, telling the story of its development in Britain: past, present, and future.

 Check out NCP Park Pass for up to 12 hours parking for £5 at NCP Salford Stanley Street and New Bailey car parks.
 Visit Manchester City Council’s website to find out more about pay and display parking bays and accessible parking in Manchester.

-A unique gift shop in Manchester inspired by the museum’s collection, full of books, cards, homeware, souvenirs and great presents for kids and grown ups!Visit PHM's shop
+A unique gift shop in Manchester inspired by the museum’s collection, full of books, cards, homeware, souvenirs and great presents for kids and grown ups!Make an online order

 The Left Bank cafe bar is due to reopen in early 2021.